Master of Applied Science in Engineering Physics (MASc)

 Bonn, Douglas Andrew (Condensed matter, high temperature superconductors, microwave measurements, crystal growth)

-Bryman, Douglas (Science and Knowledge, Experimental Particle Physics, Applied physics, physics)
+Bryman, Douglas (Particle physics, experimental; Experimental Particle Physics; Applied physics; physics)

 Burke, Sarah (Scanning probe microscopy, organic materials, nanoscale materials, surface physics, photovoltaics )